NatallyCelestino/Bark_Recognition/README.md

 ---

-🌳 **Sobre o Amazon Bark** 🌳
+🌳 **About o Amazon Bark** 🌳

 ---

-Amazon Bark é um conjunto de imagens de cascas (ritidoma) de árvores exploradas comercialmente para fins madeireiros na Amazônia brasileira.
-No total, o conjunto é constituido por 2.803 imagens de 16 espécies.
-Foram obtidas imagens de 10 árvores por espécie, com dois dispositivos: CANON e iOS iPhone 11, com resolução de 3024 x 4032 e 4000 x 5328, respectivamente.
-As imagens foram coletadas em 3 Áreas de Manejo Florestal (AMF), situados nos municípios de Nova Maringá, Feliz Natal e Cotriguaçu, Estado do Mato Grosso.
-Coletas botânicas foram realizadas em 5 árvores por espécie, com posterior montagem de exsicatas e envio para o Herbário Felisberto Camargo (HFC) da Universidade Federal Rural da Amazônia.
+Amazon Bark is a dataset composed of bark (rhytidome) images from tree species that are commercially exploited for timber purposes in the Brazilian Amazon.
+The dataset contains a total of 2,803 images representing 16 species.
+Images were collected from 10 trees per species using two devices: a CANON digital camera and an iOS iPhone 11, with resolutions of 3024 × 4032 and 4000 × 5328 pixels, respectively.
+The images were captured in three Forest Management Areas (FMAs), located in the municipalities of Nova Maringá, Feliz Natal, and Cotriguaçu, in the state of Mato Grosso.
+Botanical collections were conducted on five trees per species, with specimens prepared as herbarium vouchers and deposited at the Felisberto Camargo Herbarium (HFC) of the Federal Rural University of the Amazon.

 ---
 |                 Espécies                  |  n   |